Keselowski claims 6th win at Talladega with overtime pass

 All three Penske drivers have now claimed spots in the 16-driver playoff field.

-William Byron was second, Daytona 500 winner Michael McDowell third and Kevin Harvick a season-high fourth.
+William Byron was second, Daytona 500 winner McDowell — the beneficiary of that February blunder — took third and Kevin Harvick a season-high fourth.

+“I felt like I was in a good spot again working with Brad and drug back off of him coming off of Turn 4,” McDowell said.
+“I thought I would have the run but just didn’t suck him down enough.”

 Ford drivers took four of the top five spots.